-This cultural center encompasses a 38-hectare (94-acre) strip of waterfront land, once-abandoned warehouses, charming piers, and an old smokestack.
-The center, which opened in 1974, is a stunning urban playground and one of the most popular destinations for locals and visitors alike -- a great place to spend time strolling, picnicking, gallery-hopping, biking, shopping, and sailing.
+This cultural center encompasses a four-hectare (10-acre) strip of waterfront land, once-abandoned warehouses, charming piers, and an old smokestack.
+The center, which opened in 1974, is a stunning urban playground and one of the most popular destinations for locals and visitors alike—a great place to spend time strolling, picnicking, gallery-hopping, biking, shopping, and sailing.

 Harbourfront has several venues devoted to the arts.
-The Power Plant is a contemporary art gallery with some excellent and often edgy shows; behind it is the Du Maurier Theatre Centre.
-At the Craft Studio, you can watch artisans blow glass, throw pots, and make silk-screen prints.
-You can buy their works at Centre Shop.
-The Artists' Gardens features outdoor gardens created by local and visiting landscape architects, designers, and other artists.
+The Power Plant is a contemporary art gallery with some excellent and often edgy shows; behind it is the Harbourfront Centre Theatre.
+At the Craft Studio, you can watch artisans blow glass, throw pots, and make silkscreen prints.
+You can buy their works at the Harbourfront Centre Shop.

-More than 4,000 events take place annually at Harbourfront, the biggest of which are two literary gems: the Harbourfront Reading Series in June and the International Festival of Authors in October.
-Other happenings include dance, theater, music, film, children’s programs, multicultural festivals, and marine-themed events.
-Harbourfront is best in summer but a great destination year-round, especially with the pretty skating rink and other activities for wintertime fun.
-In midwinter, the winds blowing off Lake Ontario can be wicked, so dress appropriately.
+More than 4,000 events take place annually at Harbourfront, the biggest of which are two literary gems: the Forest of Reading series in June and the International Festival of Authors in October.
+Other happenings include dance, theater, art exhibitions, music, film, children’s programs, multicultural festivals, and marine-themed events.
+Harbourfront is best in summer but a great destination year-round, especially when wintertime activities like the pretty ice-skating rink open for cold-weather fun.
+In midwinter, the winds blowing off Lake Ontario can be wicked, so dress warmly.